|

-With only a few exceptions, my compositions during the last decade have belonged to one or more abstract series.
+With only a few exceptions, my compositions since 2000 have belonged to one or more abstract series.
 Each series is a conceptual (and often formal) framework which helps me shape a new piece and create connections between pieces.
 It all started with (al-Gharaniq I)—the last piece I wrote at the University of Oklahoma—which is an electronic work exploring a conceptual idea I enjoyed in Salman Rushdie’s The Satanic Verses.
-Even before I completed the piece, I had the sense that it was a conceptual idea I would want to explore again, so I added the roman numeral I. There have only been two other pieces in this al-Gharaniq series thus far, but the idea of writing a multiple piece series has itself become a meta-framework that helped pull me out of a "Great Sleep"-like block I fell into after moving to New York City.
-These seven series have helped me direct my writing throughout my graduate studies—and generated some wonderfully heinous titles—and if you’d like to know more about any of them, just follow the links below:
+Even before I completed the piece, I had the sense that it was a conceptual idea I would want to explore again, so I added the roman numeral I. There have only been a few other pieces in this al-Gharaniq series thus far, but the idea of writing a multiple-piece series has itself become a meta-framework that helped pull me out of a "Great Sleep"-like block I fell into after moving to New York City.
+These ten series helped me direct my writing throughout my graduate studies—and generated some wonderfully heinous titles&mdash.
+Since 2012, four more series have emerged.
+If you’d like to know more about any of them, just follow the links below:

 the PortRait series